 The experience of bullying – A study of 12 to 13 year olds in Australia

-The experience of bullying victimisation in childhood and adolescence has far-reaching social, emotional, educational and health consequences.
-In a recent study, led by Professor Anne Kavanagh of the CRE-Disability and Health, we compared the prevalence of bullying victimization between adolescents with and without a disability, and between adolescents with and without borderline intellectual functioning or intellectual disability (BIF/ID).
+The experience of being bullied in childhood and adolescence has far-reaching social, emotional, educational and health consequences.
+In a recent study, led by Professor Anne Kavanagh from the CRE-DH, we compared the prevalence of bullying victimization between adolescents with and without a disability, and between adolescents with and without borderline intellectual functioning or intellectual disability (BIF/ID).
 We also sought to assess whether the relationships between either disability or BIF/ID, and bullying victimisation vary by gender and parental education.